clarkgrubb/data-tools/doc/TOUR.md

 <a name="join-tsv"/>
 ## tsv

-Another problem with `sort` and `join` is they don't handle files with headers correctly.
+`sort` and `join` don't handle files with headers correctly.
 Since TSV files have headers, the *data tools* include a `join-tsv` command.

 To illustrate using `join-tsv` let's create some TSV files: